 The worst experience this author has had in Rome was near Piazza Navona, being served a frozen supermarket spaghetti meal reheated in a microwave oven, and being charged nearly €30 just for that one plate of slop.

 Below are six tips to help you spot obvious tourist traps and avoid them.
-Of course not all of these warnings apply to every good restaurant, but these are some broad brush-strokes that can help you avoid the absolute worst end of the spectrum, and to enjoy the higher-quality, lower price food that the locals do.
-In reverse order:
+Of course not all of these warnings apply to every bad restaurant, and occasionally some good places have some of these attributes too, but below are some broad brush-strokes that can help you avoid the absolute worst end of the spectrum, and to enjoy the higher-quality, lower price food that the locals do.

 This one should be obvious.
 If every single table is full of a United Nations of tourists, and there’s not one word of Italian being spoken by the diners, then the owners are clearly not catering for local tastes.

-Just walk down the lanes or alleyways near the major attractions to find somewhere that avoids any of the telltale signs on this page, and you will likely have a wonderful dining experience.
+To avoid such places, just walk down the lanes or alleyways near the major attractions to find somewhere that avoids any of the tell-tale signs on this page, and you will likely have a wonderful dining experience.
 Sometimes 5 minutes’ walk is all it will take: for example from Piazza Navona head for five minutes down Via dei Coronari or Via del Governo Vecchio for and dive into the alleyways and tiny piazzas there to find some amazing authentic hole-in-the-wall places.

 If you really want to eat like a local, jump on public transport (or get a taxi) and travel three or more stops away from Termini.
 Find a random trattoria wherever you arrive you’ll be amazed at the price and quality.
 We recommend Da Enrico near Bologna metro station, and Osteria Bonelli near the Berardi stop of the RMG streetcar line from Termini.